kartoza/docker-pg-backup/README.md

 # Docker PG Backup

-A simple docker container that runs PostgrSQK / PostGIS backups (PostGIS is not required it will backup any PG database).
+A simple docker container that runs PostgreSQL / PostGIS backups (PostGIS is not required it will backup any PG database).
 It is intended to be used primarily with our [docker postgis](https://github.com/kartoza/docker-postgis) docker image.
 By default it will create a backup once per night (at 23h00)in a nicely ordered directory by year / month.